Alberta Distance Learning Centre: Origins

-ADLC was founded by the Alberta government in 1923 as the Correspondence School Branch of Alberta's Department of Education.
+The Alberta Distance Learning Centre (ADLC) was established by the Alberta government in 1923 as the Correspondence School Branch of Alberta's Department of Education.

 Correspondence School Branch of Alberta's Department of Education

 In 1921, the Government of Alberta pledged to overcome the obstacles to education in the province's rural and remote areas.
 Education minister Perren Baker directed the Alberta Department of Education to begin distributing lessons by mail to students in isolated rural communities.

 In 1923, the provincial Department of Education established the Alberta Correspondence School Branch.
 The goal of the school was to provide education to children in remote areas of the province, housebound individuals, and adults interested in pursuing education.
 Elizabeth Sievwright served as Correspondence School Director from 1923 to 1930.

-During the first two months correspondence service was available, lessons were sent to 100 families across Alberta.
+During the first two months, correspondence service was available and lessons were sent to 100 families across Alberta.
 Within five years, the service expanded to include more than 1,000 students in grades 1 though 8.
 As enrollment increased, the Correspondence Branch moved, first in 1937 to Edmonton's Terrace Building, and eight years later to an office on Stony Plain Road, Edmonton.
 In 1939, the Correspondence Branch began offering education for grades 9–12.

 When the Second World War created a teacher shortage in Alberta, the Correspondence Branch turned to radio instruction.
 In 1940, the first lessons were broadcast on the CKUA Radio Network — the University of Alberta's radio station As the demand for high school services surpassed those for elementary and junior high programs, the Branch worked with the province-owned public educational television station, ACCESS TV (currently CTV Two Alberta), to begin televised instruction in the early 1970s.